 The Opera Look-In program has been charming young audiences in the greater DC area for over twenty years.
-This 75 minute program is the perfect way to introduce your classroom to opera.
-The Washington National Opera's Domingo-Cafritz Young Artists will perform scenes from one of the world's most beloved operas, Mozart's The Marriage of Figaro, in a presentation designed to creatively engage young audiences.
+This 55 minute program is the perfect way to introduce your classroom to opera.
+The Washington National Opera's artists will perform scenes from one of the world's most beloved operas, Verdi's La traviata, in a presentation designed to creatively engage young audiences.
 Students will discover the behind-the-scenes magic of opera including topics such as lighting design, scene changes, stage tricks, musical themes, and much more!

 Opera is a naturally multi-dimensional and multimedia art form, and by presenting its many facets, the Opera Look-In creates a dynamic experience for students from 4th to 8th grade.
 Designed specifically to academically and creatively engage children, this experience leaves students enchanted and singing for more!

 - A dynamic, in-theater performance

 - An introduction to the production elements of opera